Wjw124/MSTC/README.md

 # MSTC
-Code for the paper From Pixels to Temporal Correlations: Learning Informative Representations for Reinforcement Learning Pre-training
+ACMMM 2025 From Pixels to Temporal Correlations: Learning Informative Representations for Reinforcement Learning Pre-training